Self-awareness is the ability to see yourself clearly and objectively through reflection and introspection.

 It’s easy to see how self-awareness can lead to these outcomes in the workplace, as better self-evaluation naturally leads to improving the alignment between our actions and our standards, resulting in better performance.

-According to Tasha Eurich at the Harvard Business Review, self-awareness can be divided into two categories or types: internal self-awareness and external self-awareness.
+According to Tasha Eurich (2018), self-awareness can be divided into two categories or types: internal self-awareness and external self-awareness.

 Internal self-awareness is about how well we see ourselves and our strengths, weaknesses, values, etc., while external self-awareness is understanding how others view us with those same factors (Eurich, 2018).
 Good managers and leaders need both to perform well in their roles.

-In fact, the HBR notes that only 10-15% of those they studied display self-awareness, although most of us believe we are self-aware (Eurich, 2018).
+In fact, only 10–15% of those in Eurich’s (2018) study displayed self-awareness, although most of us believe we are self-aware.

-To improve self-awareness, Eurich recommends introspection–but with a focus on asking oneself the right questions.
+To improve self-awareness, Eurich (2018) recommends introspection, but with a focus on asking oneself the right questions.
 She notes that asking “why” might not always be effective, as many of our internal processes remain shrouded in our subconscious or unconscious minds; instead, asking “what” may lead to better introspection.

 Self-Awareness in Students and Children